drewlesueur/linescript4/README.md

 # LineScript4

-LineScript4 is a small stack based language implemented in [src/linescript4/linescript4.go](src/linescript4/linescript4.go).
+LineScript4 is a small stack based language.
 The interpreter parses tokens separated by whitespace and uses a stack for evaluation.

 This document gives a brief overview of the language features gathered from the Go implementation.
 Only the interpreter file was inspected for this information.